 Ingredients

-- 15-ounce can pinto, red, or pink beans, drained and rinsed
+- Two 15-ounce cans pinto, red, or pink beans (or use two different kinds of beans), drained and rinsed

 - 1 ripe avocado, diced